lanmaster53/sharepass/README.md

 # SharePass

-SharePass is a safe way to quickly share passwords when traditional encryption methods are unavailable.
+SharePass is a safe(r) way to quickly share passwords when traditional encryption methods are unavailable.
 SharePass is entirely browser-based, making it compatible with any device that supports JavaScript.

 ## How It Works